Updated on 2024-12-26 GMT+08:00

 Procedure

-1. Log in to the ModelArts console.
-In the navigation pane, choose AI Applications.
+1. Log in to the ModelArts console and choose Model Management in the navigation pane on the left.

 3. Configure parameters.

-1. Enter basic information.
-For details, see Table 1.
+1. Set basic information about the model.
+For details about the parameters, see Table 1.

 Table 1 Basic information